upgradeQ/VirtualChat/README.md

 - only English (ANSI characters) currently supported.
 However keys can be remapped and added,see keyboard_layout table and this file: https://github.com/obsproject/obs-studio/blob/master/libobs/obs-hotkeys.h
-- remapping shift , backspace , enter, or any character / character + shift IS NOT persistent
+- remapping shift , backspace , enter(or backslash on UNIX), or any character / character + shift IS NOT persistent

 # How it works
 First its generates keyboard settings in json , then its creates mapping to callbacks